 Naturalist Kayak Tours

-PCCS is excited to announce two new three-day summer camps for kids ages 8-12 to learn about the wonderful world of whales and the ocean; July 8-10th and August 5-7th 9am-12:30pm.
+CCS is excited to announce two three-day summer camps for kids ages 8-12 to learn about the wonderful world of whales and the ocean; July 7-9th and August 11-13th 9am-12:30pm.
 Highlights include the chance to step inside a life size North Atlantic right whale, learn what it's like to disentangle whales and turtles, be able to identify whales by their distinctive markings, whale art and a culmination whale watch aboard the Dolphin Fleet.
-Participants will be able to meet scientists and members of PCCS Marine Animal Disentanglement Team.
+Participants will be able to meet scientists and members of CCS Marine Animal Disentanglement Team.
 Participation is limited.
 For more information or to make reservations, contact Marine Education Director Jesse Mechling at 508-487-3623 x 103.

 Please view our calendar on the homepage for event dates and times.